Medtronic pumps available in Canada include the MiniMed 630G and the MiniMed 670G & 770G Hybrid Closed-Loop insulin pumps.

 - Active insulin time

-The following are NOT available for use when the 670G is in Auto Mode (they are available in Manual Mode):
+The following are NOT available for use in Auto Mode (they are available in Manual Mode):

 - Temporary basal